+environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
 Does this financial product consider principal adverse impacts on sustainability factors?

-Yes, the financial product considers the following principle adverse impacts on sustainability factors from Annex I of the draft Commission Delegated Regulation supplementing the SFDR (C(2022) 1931 final):

-- Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Violation of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and - Exposure to controversial weapons (no. 14).
+- Yes, the financial product considers the following principle adverse impacts on sustainability factors from Annex I of the draft Commission Delegated Regulation supplementing the SFDR (C(2022) 1931 final): - Exposure to companies active in the fossil fuel sector (no. 4); - Violation of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and - Exposure to controversial weapons (no. 14).

 The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-The investment objective of the financial product is to track the performance before fees and expenses of the "Reference Index", which is the MSCI Europe Industrials Screened 20-35 Select Index.
-The Reference Index is based on the MSCI Europe Industrials Index (the "Parent Index").
-The Parent Index is designed to reflect the performance of the shares of large and mid-cap securities across certain developed markets countries in Europe, which are classified in the industrials sector as per the Global Industry Classification Standard (GICS®).
-The Reference Index consists of companies from the Parent Index which meet certain minimum environmental, social and governance ("ESG") criteria.
+The investment objective of the financial product is to track the performance before fees and expenses of the "Reference Index", Bloomberg MSCI Euro Corporate September 2033 SRI Index, which is designed to reflect the performance of the investment grade, euro-denominated, fixed-rate corporate bond market, maturity dates on or between 1 October 2032 and 30 September 2033, and excluding bonds which do not fulfil specific ESG (environmental, social, and governance) criteria.